Commenter25/userstuffs/README.md

 ![Xenia as Linux Icon Preview Image](https://raw.githubusercontent.com/Commenter25/userstyles/master/xeniasteam/preview.png)

-## © Licenses
+## © Licenses & Distribution
 Check the individual styles for their correct license.
-As a general rule, anything in this repo is probably under the Unlicense.
+As a general rule, anything in this repo is probably under the Unlicense, as it would be too simple to re-create to bother copylefting.

+For a multitude of reasons, I **do not publish my styles on userstyles.org**, and neither should you.
+If I begin distributing on another site, I will put that site here.
+For now, this is the only official source.
+It's important to trust even your userstyles, as [CSS injection attacks do exist](https://www.mike-gualtieri.com/css-exfil-vulnerability-tester).